Moe-hacker/cprintf/README.md

 printf("%s","xxxxx"); // Good!
 cprintf("{}","xxxxxx"); // Also good :)
 ```
+# About GNU C:
+cprintf uses GNU C11, port/cprintf.c is in pure C std.
 # Let's make a colorful world!
 # What's this?
 We often use ASCII color like `\033[0m` when developing.
 But it's hard to remember them.